 Hi Teabirds.
 Krisi, Bird & Blend’s co-founder, here.

-I have been planning on getting a blog up about the apprenticeship scheme (which we have used at Bird & Blend) covering good points, bad points and views from our apprentices themselves.
-I get a lot of requests for our thoughts, as we have been championed in the past as the scheme's success story and were recently invited to No.10 to discuss it with policy makers.
+I have been planning on getting a blog up about the apprenticeship scheme covering good points and bad points.
+I get a lot of requests for our thoughts, as we have been championed in the past as the scheme's success story and were recently invited to No.10 to discuss it with policy makers!

-To give a fuller picture of how we use the apprenticeship scheme, we have had one successful apprentice complete a business admin year (Eve our current Customer Service Manager), one packing (warehouse) apprentice (who is now a permanent member of our warehouse team) and in the past we had an existing team member who wanted to enrol on the NVQ level 3 management programme through the apprentice scheme.
-We recently also placed a Digital Media Apprentice.
+Over time we have has some wonderful people take part in our apprenticeship scheme.
+To give a fuller picture of how we use the apprenticeship scheme, we have had one successful apprentice complete a business admin year (Eve our current Customer Service Trainee Manager), one packing (warehouse) apprentice (who is now a permanent member of our warehouse team) and in the past we had an existing team member who wanted to enrol on the NVQ level 3 management programme through the apprentice scheme.
+We recently also placed x2 Digital Media Apprentice's, and a marketing apprentice!

 The argument against...

-If we take a step back and look at the genuine points that have been made regarding the scheme, we can see that it is by no means infallible.
+If we take a step back and look at the genuine points that have been made regarding apprenticeship schemes, we can see that it is by no means infallible.
 I personally know that some companies out there do exploit it for 'cheap labour'.

-The main concern stated during the social media debate was that the apprenticeship scheme doesn't offer a fair wage (the apprenticeship minimum wage is below the national minimum wage rate) and that an apprenticeship removes a job from the local jobs market.
+A concern stated during some social media debates was that apprenticeship schemes don't offer a fair wage (the apprenticeship minimum wage is below the national minimum wage rate) and that an apprenticeship removes a job from the local jobs market.
 Also, that an existing role within a company can just be ‘rebranded’ as an apprenticeship and the apprentice is then fulfilling the same role, but for less money than other workers would be paid.

 ‘£3.30 an hour, rising to £3.75 if you’re lucky’